Diffusion-Based Feature Denoising with NNMF for Robust handwritten digit multi-class classification: Introduction

 \section{Introduction}

 Handwritten digit multi-class classification is a major problem in machine learning and is widely used to evaluate classification models.
-Convolutional Neural Networks (CNNs) achieve high accuracy by learning feature representations directly from the data \cite{cnn}.
+Convolutional Neural Networks (CNNs) achieve high accuracy by learning feature representations directly from the data \cite{cnn}. {Although handwritten digit classification is a classical and well-studied task, it is used here as a controlled benchmark to evaluate robustness-oriented feature-level defense mechanisms.}

 However, deep models remain vulnerable to adversarial perturbations, in which small input modifications can significantly degrade performance \cite{adv}.
 To ensure a reliable evaluation, standardized structures such as AutoAttack are used primarily to estimate robustness \cite{autoattack}.